WordPress/wporg-plugin-guidelines/guideline-18.md

-**18. We reserve the right to alter the Plugin Guidelines at any time with or without notice.**

-We reserve the right to update these guidelines at any time as we feel necessary.

-We reserve the right to arbitrarily disable or remove any plugin from the directory for any reason whatsoever, even for reasons not explicitly covered by these guidelines.
-Our intent is to enforce these guidelines with as much fairness as humanly possible to ensure plugins’ quality and the safety of their users.
+**18. We reserve the right to alter this list in the future.** We reserve the right to arbitrarily disable or remove any plugin for any reason whatsoever.
+Basically, this is our repository, and we will attempt to maintain a standard of conduct and code quality.
+We may not always succeed, but that is our goal, and we will do whatever we feel is necessary in furtherance of that goal.